Tommy Hanson

 Thomas J. Hanson Jr. (August 28, 1986 – November 9, 2015) was an American professional baseball pitcher in Major League Baseball (MLB).
 He played for the Atlanta Braves and Los Angeles Angels of Anaheim.
 Hanson made his MLB debut with Atlanta on June 7, 2009, and played with the Braves through 2012.
 He pitched his final Major League season in 2013 with the Angels, who had acquired him in a trade.
+He died aged 29 from organ failure following "complications of cocaine and alcohol toxicity".

 Early life

 Hanson was born on August 28, 1986, in Tulsa, Oklahoma as the second child and only son in his family.
 After moving to California at a very young age, Hanson attended Redlands East Valley High School in Redlands, California, where he played baseball.
 Hanson played catcher as a freshman, and first base the next year.
 He was placed on the mound in his junior season, and committed to Sacramento State University as a senior.
 Hanson graduated in June 2004, instead electing to continue his post-secondary education at Riverside City College.
 He played for the Corvallis Knights in the West Coast League, an independent summer collegiate baseball league.
 In 2005, he was selected in the 22nd round (677th overall pick) by the Atlanta Braves as a draft-and-follow pick.